KMYT-TV: Early years

 In-Home Theater had as many as 11,000 subscribers in the Tulsa area at its peak in 1982.
 That number had dwindled to 3,700 by September 1984, in the face of increasing competition from cable television, and the service was losing money.
 As a result, SSS discontinued IT in Tulsa effective October 31, 1984, and expanded KGCT-TV's ad-supported schedule to fill the gap.
 In 1985, Tulsa TV 41 attempted to sell KGCT-TV to Channel 41 Associates, a consortium including the Carlyle Group of Los Angeles, owners of KNMZ-TV in Santa Fe, New Mexico.
 The group's members also included former ABC executive I. Martin Pompadur.
 The prospective buyers cited low programming costs in the Tulsa market and the station's existing financial difficulty as making the purchase attractive.
 Channel 41 Associates went as far as to have the new call sign KKTO approved for the station.

-In 1985, the Federal Communications Commission's must-carry rules, requiring cable systems to carry the signals of local broadcast stations, was struck down by a federal appeals court.
+In 1985, the FCC's must-carry rules, requiring cable systems to carry the signals of local broadcast stations, was struck down by a federal appeals court.
 Tulsa Cable Television, the leading cable system in the city, dropped KGCT-TV from its lineup on April 14, 1986, except for the station's carriage of St. Louis Cardinals baseball games.
 The cable company justified its decision as based on KGCT's low ratings.
 In an interview with Broadcasting magazine, system president Mark Savage called the station a "very run-of-the-mill" independent and said, "They didn't have any ratings.
 They probably still don't."
 The lack of cable carriage played into the events surrounding the new Fox Broadcasting Company network's choice of affiliate.
 When the network launched in October 1986, it had no affiliate in Tulsa, discussing possible terms of affiliation with KOKI and KGCT.
 Even though KGCT's manager had sent over what he thought was an affiliation contract, Fox claimed it was only a sample agreement.
 Fox's vice president of affiliate relations, Bob Mariano, spoke highly of a possible affiliation with KOKI and told the Tulsa World, "Our problem at the moment with KGCT is that it is not carried on Tulsa Cable."
 In August 1987, Fox agreed to affiliate with KOKI.